tankerkiller125/graphgrc/docs/scf/rsk-011-riskframing.md

 # SCF - RSK-01.1 - Risk Framing
 Mechanisms exist to identify:
-(1) Assumptions affecting risk assessments, risk response and risk monitoring;
+ - Assumptions affecting risk assessments, risk response and risk monitoring;
-(2) Constraints affecting risk assessments, risk response and risk monitoring;
+ - Constraints affecting risk assessments, risk response and risk monitoring;
-(3) The organizational risk tolerance; and
+ - The organizational risk tolerance; and
-(4) Priorities, benefits and trade-offs considered by the organization for managing risk.
+ - Priorities and trade-offs considered by the organization for managing risk.
 ## Mapped framework controls
 ### ISO 27001
 - [6.1.2.a.1](../iso27001/6.md#612a1)